hyperion-project/HyperBian/README.md

 ## About HyperBian

 Is a ready to use image for your Raspberry Pi.
-Based on the original Raspberry Pi Foundation image "Raspbian lite".
+Based on the original Raspberry Pi Foundation image "Raspberry Pi OS Lite".
 Hyperion is already pre installed.
 So simply
 1. [Download](https://github.com/Hyperion-Project/HyperBian/releases)
 2. Burn image on sd
 3. Power on your Pi